andrearizzomt/raw-aviation-blog/USER_SYSTEM_ARCHITECTURE.md

 ## 🎯 **Overview**

-This document defines the Enhanced User Categorization System for the Aviation Blog, providing a unified approach to user management, authorship attribution, and public author profiles.
+This document defines the Enhanced User Categorization System for RAW Aviation, providing a unified approach to user management, authorship attribution, and public author profiles.

 ## 📊 **Current Implementation Status**